TechnoBlogger14o3/dharmic-treasures/README.md

 ## 📖 About

 This is a modern, interactive web application that brings the sacred texts of Hindu philosophy to life.
-The application features multiple scriptures including the Bhagavad Gita, Hanuman Chalisa, Sunderkand, Bajrang Baan, and Yaksha Prashna, all with beautiful UI, 3D animations, and an intelligent chatbot that helps answer life's questions using the wisdom of the Bhagavad Gita.
+The application features multiple scriptures including the Bhagavad Gita, Hanuman Chalisa, Sunderkand, Bajrang Baan, and Yaksha Prashna, all with a beautiful UI and an intelligent chatbot that helps answer life's questions using the wisdom of the Bhagavad Gita.

 ## ✨ Features